 Champagne A. Lété

-Champagne A. Lété — Handcraft in Damery since 1890
+Champagne A. Lété: Craftsmanship in Damery since 1890

-Champagne A. Lété is a Récoltant-Manipulant house from Damery in the Vallée de la Marne.
-Founded in 1890 by Auguste Lété and his wife Jeanne, daughter of a winemaking family.
-Today the estate is run in the 4th generation by Frédéric and Laetitia Lété, who took over management in 2010.
-Already active: Clara (Laetitia's daughter) and Tom (Frédéric's son) as the 5th generation.
+Champagne A. Lété is a Récoltant-Manipulant from Damery in the Vallée de la Marne, founded in 1890 by Auguste Lété and his wife Jeanne, daughter of a winemaking family.
+Today the fourth generation runs the house, Frédéric and Laetitia Lété, who took over in 2010.
+With Clara and Tom, the fifth generation is already waiting in the wings, a family business in the best sense.

-The house cultivates parcels in Damery and Fleury-la-Rivière, with a grape variety focus on Meunier (50%), followed by Chardonnay (30%) and Pinot Noir (20%).
-In 2024 they achieved HVE4 (Haute Valeur Environnementale 4) certification as well as VDC (Viticulture Durable en Champagne).
+They farm parcels in Damery and Fleury-la-Rivière, with a clear focus on Meunier (50%), complemented by Chardonnay (30%) and Pinot Noir (20%).
+In 2024, they added HVE4 and VDC (Viticulture Durable en Champagne) certifications.

 History

 Auguste Lété founded the estate in 1890 together with Jeanne in Damery.
-Jeanne came from a winemaking family, Auguste already brought champagne experience with him.
+Jeanne came from a winemaking family, Auguste already brought Champagne experience.
 In 1918, after his father's death, Jacques Lété took over the estate at just 18 years old, actively supported by his mother Jeanne.

-Philippe Lété, Jacques' son, took over in 1975 together with his wife Annick.
-Philippe further developed the vineyards between Damery and Fleury-la-Rivière and sustainably shaped the house's direction.
+Philippe Lété, son of Jacques, took over in 1975 together with his wife Annick.
+Philippe developed the vineyards between Damery and Fleury-la-Rivière and shaped the direction of the Maison sustainably.

-In 2010 the fourth generation stepped up: Frédéric and Laetitia Lété now run the family business together.
-Since the early 2020s, Clara and Tom have also been active in the operation and bring fresh energy to the tradition.
-The family carefully documents their history — photos from the Saint-Vincent festival in 1910 and from the 1973 harvest bear witness to over a century of winemaking craft.
+In 2010, the fourth generation stepped up: Frédéric and Laetitia Lété now run the family business together.
+Since the early 2020s, Clara and Tom are also active in the operation, bringing fresh energy to the tradition.
+The family carefully documents their history, photos from the Saint-Vincent festival in 1910 and from the 1973 harvest testify to over a century of winemaking craftsmanship.

 Vignoble & Soil

-The vines grow in Damery and Fleury-la-Rivière, both located in the Marne Valley.
-Meunier is the king grape variety at 50%, typical for the Vallée de la Marne.
-Chardonnay (30%) and Pinot Noir (20%) round out the grape variety portfolio.
+The vines grow in Damery and Fleury-la-Rivière, both in the Marne Valley.
+Meunier is the king grape with half the surface area, very typical for the Vallée de la Marne, Chardonnay and Pinot Noir round out the picture.
+The calcareous, permeable soils with their good water retention capacity are the real capital, and preserving their riches is the family's stated goal.

 Viticulture & Sustainability

-The house works according to the principles of viticulture raisonnée (integrated viticulture) with deep respect for nature.
-Handwork in the parcels and meticulous observation shape daily life.
-In 2024 A. Lété received HVE4 certification as well as the VDC label (Viticulture Durable en Champagne), a clear commitment to environmentally compatible viticulture.
+They work according to the principles of Viticulture raisonnée, integrated viticulture, with lots of hand work and precise observation of each individual parcel.
+In 2024, A. Lété received HVE4 certification as well as the VDC (Viticulture Durable en Champagne) label, a clear commitment to environmentally compatible work.
+Patience and care take precedence over quick effects.

 Vinification

-A. Lété vinifies in thermoregulated stainless steel tanks to preserve the freshness of the base wines.
-Additionally, the house uses enameled concrete tanks, which are kept in perfect condition — a traditional element that combines consistency with modern standards.
+Vinification is done in thermoregulated stainless steel tanks that preserve the freshness of the base wines, complemented by enameled concrete tanks that are kept in perfect condition, a piece of tradition that combines permanence with modern standards.
 Malolactic fermentation is carried out.

 The Cuvées in Detail